-Outside of summer, the village is a ghost town – and people seeking solitude will surely find it on the Punta del Diablo shore.
 We were there in April, when the roads were dusty and the dogs outnumbered the residents.
-Even though we visited outside the summer season, we think Punta del Diablo is one of the best beach cities in Uruguay!
+Still, we believe Punta del Diablo is one of the best beach cities in Uruguay!

-Located on the northeastern coast of Uruguay, Punta del Diablo is just 30 miles south of the Uruguay-Brazil border in the Rocha Department (region).
 The town is best reached by bus (or car); the ride takes about 5 hours from the capital city, Montevideo, and about 2.5 hours from stylish Punta del Este.

-Not truly off-the-beaten-path (Lonely Planet named Punta del Diablo as one of the Top 20 Places to Visit), the beach town attracts a bohemian crowd with a laid-back atmosphere.
+Not truly off-the-beaten-path (Lonely Planet named Punta del Diablo one of the Top 20 Places to Visit), the beach town attracts a bohemian crowd with a laid-back atmosphere.

 5 Things To Do in Punta del Diablo, Uruguay

-With roots as a fishing village, the life of Punta del Diablo has always resided on the seaside – and the town still lacks a traditional center.
 Since the area has been ‘discovered,’ development has brought a slew of vacation rentals that have expanded the boundaries.
 However, regulations have kept new buildings to a minimum.

-#1 Chill at Punta del Diablo, Uruguay Beaches
+#1 Chill at Punta del Diablo Beaches

-Surfers and sunbathers flock to Punta del Diablo, Uruguay for the stunning beaches – and even in the off-season, we spent our days on the sandy shoreline.
 What makes Punta del Diablo one of the best Uruguay beach towns is that there are multiple stretches of unspoiled sand for tourists to explore.

 Playa Pescadores